Experimental Tests of Invariant Set Theory: Entanglement Limits

-The W state is a maximally entangled state of $M$ qubits---and in standard quantum theory, there is no limit to how high $M$ can be.
+The W state is a maximally entangled state of $J$ qubits---and in standard quantum theory, there is no limit to how high $J$ can be.

-However, in IST, the large-but-finite dimension of the $p$-adic metric provides a limit - in this case to the number of qudits that can be maximally entangled.
-For multiple-qubit entanglement, this limit is codified in \cite{Palmer2020Discretization} as a maximum of $\log_2N$ qubits being able to be maximally entangled, in a $p$-adic system where the equatorial great circle of the Bloch sphere consists of $N$ equally-spaced discrete points.
+However, in IST, the finiteness of the $p$-adic metric provides a limit to the number of qudits that can be maximally entangled. {As mentioned above,} for multiple-qubit entanglement, this limit is codified in \cite{Palmer2020Discretization} as a maximum of $\log_2p$ qubits being able to be maximally entangled, in a $p$-adic system where the equatorial great circle of the Bloch sphere consists of $p$ equally-spaced discrete points.

-A system of maximally-entangled photon-vacuum qubits can be created using a single photon and a number of mirrors and 50:50 beamsplitters, as shown in Fig.\ref{fig:InfBS}.
-This naturally forms a W state across $M$ qubits, and, by standard quantum theory, should potentially be able to be extended to $M\rightarrow\infty$.
-However, this disagrees with IST, which limits to a maximum of $M=\log_2N$ entangled qubits, where the two orthogonal spherical dimensions of the Bloch sphere ($\theta$ and $\phi$) are each discrete in $N$ divisions.
-While $p$ is expected to be very large, each qubit will only have been affected by $I=\log_2\log_2N$ beamsplitters, so, for realistic experimental beamsplitter loss of $0.1\%$, the chance of losing a given qubit to decoherence only reaches $1\%$ once the system has entangled over 1000 qubits, which is only possible by IST if $N\geq10^{250}$.
-Further, an advantage of the W state is, even if decoherence effectively measures one of the qubits, so long as the result is 0 (the photon isn't in that mode), this collapse leaves the remaining qubits still maximally entangled in the $(M-1)^{th}$ W state.
+A system of maximally-entangled photon-vacuum qubits can be created using a single photon and a number of mirrors and 50:50 beamsplitters, as shown in Fig.~\ref{fig:InfBS}.
+This naturally forms a W state across $J$ qubits, and, by standard quantum theory, we should potentially be able to extend this set-up to $J\rightarrow\infty$.
+However, this disagrees with IST, which limits to a maximum of $J=\log_2J$ entangled qubits, where the two orthogonal spherical dimensions of the Bloch sphere ($\theta$ and $\phi$) are each discrete in $J$ divisions.
+While $p$ is expected to be very large, each qubit will only have been affected by $I=\log_2\log_2J$ beamsplitters, so, for realistic experimental beamsplitter loss of $0.1\%$, the chance of losing a given qubit to decoherence only reaches $1\%$ once the system has entangled over 1000 qubits, which is only possible by IST if $J\geq10^{250}$ (as we show in Fig.~\ref{fig:Surv}).
+Further, an advantage of the W state is, even if decoherence effectively measures one of the qubits, so long as the result is 0 (the photon isn't in that mode), this collapse leaves the remaining qubits still maximally entangled in the $(J-1)^{th}$ W state.